vaflag/stock-photo/README.md

 </p></br>

 The home screen of the app shows a selection of popular photos.
-*Forthcoming:* Photos can be browsed using a search bar.
+Photos can be browsed using a search bar.

 ## Run the app
 This intermediate version of the project can be cloned and launched using [Android Studio](https://developer.android.com/studio).